tjko/fanpico/README.md

 Fanpico is a smart PWM (PC) fan controller based around Raspberry Pi Pico (RP2040 MCU).
 Fanpico operates as standalone controller that can be configured and left running.
 It does not require any drivers and doesn't care what OS is being used.

+## What is it for?
+* Fanpico is for customizing fan "curves" your motherboard (or other controller)
+* Monitoring fan speeds and behaviour as well as monitoring what exactly motherboard is doing.
+* Customizing fan behaviour based on (motherboard) inputs and/or temperature from temperature sensors.

+## Features
 * Controls up to 8 fans.
 * Connect up to 4 motherboard fan outputs.
 * Connect up to 2 remote temperature probes (plus onboard "ambient" temperature sensor).
+* Attached or remove (OLED) display support (boards where model name ends with "D").
 * Can be powered from motherboard fan outputs or using (AUX) 4-pin floppy connector.
 * Ability to define custom fan "curves" for each fan.
 * Ability to provide custom tachometer (fan RPM) output singal back to motherboard.